Igor Stravinsky: Final works and death

 Stravinsky revisited biblical themes for many of his later works, notably in the 1961 chamber cantata A Sermon, a Narrative and a Prayer, the 1962 musical television production The Flood, the 1963 Hebrew cantata Abraham and Isaac, and the 1966 Requiem Canticles, the last of which was his final major composition.
 (Note: While the Requiem Canticles was Stravinsky's final major work, The Owl and the Pussy Cat, a song for soprano and piano, was his last composition.
-The composer also left a number of unfinished works, as well as incomplete transcriptions of Bach and Wolf works.)
-Between tours, the composer worked relentlessly to devise new tone rows, even working on toilet paper from airplane lavatories.
-The intense touring schedule began taking a toll on the elderly composer; January 1967 marked his last recording session, and his final concert came the following May.
-An obviously very frail Stravinsky made his final public conducting appearance on 17 May 1967 at Massey Hall in Toronto, when he led the Toronto Symphony Orchestra in a performance of his Pulcinella Suite.
+He also left a number of unfinished works, as well as incomplete transcriptions of Bach and Wolf works.)
+Between tours, he worked relentlessly to devise new tone rows, even working on toilet paper from airplane lavatories.
+The intense touring schedule began taking a toll on Stravinsky; January 1967 marked his last recording session, and his final concert came the following May.
+An obviously very frail Stravinsky made his final public conducting appearance on 17 May 1967 at Massey Hall when he led the Toronto Symphony Orchestra in a performance of his Pulcinella Suite.

 After spending the autumn of 1967 in the hospital due to bleeding stomach ulcers and thrombosis, Stravinsky returned to domestic touring in 1968 (only appearing as an audience member) but stopped composing due to his gradual decline in physical health.

-In his final years, the Stravinskys and Craft moved to New York to be closer to medical care, and the composer's travel was limited to visiting family in Europe.
-Soon after being discharged from Lenox Hill Hospital after contracting pulmonary edema, Stravinsky moved with his wife to a new apartment on Fifth Avenue.
-The composer died there on 6 April 1971 at the age of 88.
+In his final years, Stravinsky moved to New York with Vera and Craft to be closer to medical care, and the former's travel was limited to visiting family in Europe.
+Stravinsky was discharged from Lenox Hill Hospital after contracting pulmonary edema.
+He subsequently moved with Vera to a new apartment on Fifth Avenue, where he died on 6 April 1971 at the age of 88.
 A funeral service was held three days later at the Frank E. Campbell Funeral Chapel.
-After a service at Santi Giovanni e Paolo with a performance of the Requiem Canticles conducted by Craft, Stravinsky was buried on the cemetery island of San Michele in Venice, several meters from the tomb of Sergei Diaghilev.
+After a service at Santi Giovanni e Paolo in Venice with a performance of the Requiem Canticles conducted by Craft, Stravinsky was buried on the cemetery island of San Michele, several meters from Diaghilev's tomb.

 Music

 Much of Stravinsky's music is characterized by short, sharp articulations with minimal rubato or vibrato.
-His student works were primarily assignments from his teacher Rimsky-Korsakov and were mainly influenced by Russian composers.
-His first three ballets, The Firebird, Petrushka, and The Rite of Spring, marked the beginning of his international fame and a departure from 19th-century styles.
+His student works were primarily assignments from Rimsky-Korsakov and were mainly influenced by Russian composers.
+Stravinsky's first three ballets, The Firebird, Petrushka, and The Rite of Spring, marked the beginning of his international fame and a departure from 19th-century styles.
 Stravinsky's music is often divided into three periods of composition: his Russian period (1913–1920), where he was greatly influenced by Russian artists and folklore; his neoclassical period (1920–1951), where he turned towards techniques and themes from the classical period; and his serial period (1954–1968), where he used highly structured composition techniques pioneered by composers of the Second Viennese School.